 Lures Used for Trout Fishing in the Rain

 If the fish are rising during the rains it’s more than likely that they are eating terrestrials.
-We posted an article on the best trout flies for spring that outlines some of the best patterns to use during the unpredictable spring weather.
+We posted an article on the best trout flies that outlines some of the best patterns to use during the unpredictable spring weather.

 You can buy an assortment kit with some of the most common terrestrial dry flies that allows you to pick the appropriate one for fishing excursions.